aniket866/Brain-tumor-classification-ai/README.md

 This project aims to classify **brain tumors** into four categories using deep learning.
 A DenseNet model was trained on a preprocessed and augmented dataset, achieving 99.65% test accuracy.
 Additionally, a web application was developed where users can upload MRI scans and receive an automated diagnosis report.

-💡 **Built With:** Flask, TensorFlow, OpenCV, React, Vite, Node.js, Express, Zustand, Tailwind, JavaScript, HTML, CSS
+💡 **Built With:** Flask, PyTorch, OpenCV, React, Vite, Node.js, Express, Zustand, Tailwind, JavaScript, HTML, CSS

 📚 **Dataset Description**
 The dataset consists of JPG MRI images organized into four tumor types: